 Key West Aquarium

-Explore this unique aquarium and discover some of Florida's most interesting indigenous sea-creatures, including sharks, stingrays, sea turtles, tropical fish, alligators, and jellyfish.
-Enjoy a visit to the authentic mangrove ecosystem, feel live animals in the popular touch tanks and watch fun exhibitions such as the shark feedings.
+Explore this awesome aquarium and discover South Florida's most interesting indigenous sea creatures, including sharks, stingrays, sea turtles, tropical fish, alligators, and jellyfish.
+Explore the authentic mangrove ecosystem, feed live animals in the popular touch tanks and watch fun exhibitions and shark feedings.

 Audubon House & Gardens

-This historic, 19th-century home offers visitors a chance to understand life in the 1800s with a tour of the home filled with period antiques and a trip to the gallery lined with Audubon prints.
-After your visit to the house, wander through a lush tropical garden filled with orchids, bromeliads, serene ponds, and lovely local wildlife.
+Built by Captain John Huling Geiger in the 1840s, this historic house offers a glimpse of life in the 19th-century on Key West.
+Take a tour of the grand home filled with period antiques and the gallery lined with Audubon prints.
+After your visit through the elegant house, wander through a lush tropical garden filled with orchids, bromeliads, serene ponds, and local wildlife.

 Key West Butterfly Conservatory

-Learn more about the magical world of butterflies as you explore a glass-enclosed habitat filled with colorful birds and tropical plants, serene waterfalls and over 50 species of butterflies from around the world.
-Voted Trip Advisor's #1 family attraction, this Butterfly Conservatory is just steps away on Duval Street.
+Learn more about the magical world of butterflies as you explore a glass-enclosed habitat.
+Wander through the Conservancywith colorful birds, tropical plants, serene waterfalls and over 50 species of butterflies from around the world.
+Voted Trip Advisor's #1 family attraction in Key West, the Butterfly Conservatory is just steps away on Duval Street.